Aircloak/aircloak/user_guides/source/installation.md

 }
 ```

-Where `sample_rate` is an integer between 1 and 100, representing a percentage of data which is going to be sampled.
+Where `sample_rate` is an integer between 1 and 100, representing the percentage of data which is going to be sampled.

 ### Running the cloak container